szantog/panparks-wysiwyg/README.txt

 * Download TinyMCE 2.1.x from http://tinymce.moxiecode.com and extract the
   contents of the downloaded archive in a new subfolder 'tinymce' of this module.
+  Please note that TinyMCE 3.x is not yet supported.

 -- CONFIGURATION --